blackle/blamscamp/README.md

 - [x] reimport exported zip files for editing
 - [x] bulk import music or zip file of music/cover art
+- [x] auto parsing of music title from ID3 tags
-- [ ] auto parsing of music order/title from ID3 tags
+- [ ] auto parsing of music order from ID3 tags
 - [ ] custom css field
 - [ ] option to add additional files to the generated zip file (e.g. so one can set a background image through custom css)
 - [ ] option to re-encode audio to lower bitrate